 Responsible parties must obtain a Certificate of Use (CU) prior to listing and advertising the property on any peer-to-peer platform.
 The cost is $36.70 per certificate.
 Upon applying for a CU, a property inspection will be scheduled.
 The cost for the inspection is $89.97, plus a $9.50 surcharge, for a total of $136.17.
-The CU must be renewed annually, and the property will be re-inspected at the time of renewal.
+A new CU must be obtained annually at the same cost.
+You can apply for a new CU prior to or on the day that the current CU expires.
 If a property does not pass inspection, or if it has outstanding fines or liens for violations of this code, a CU will not be granted.

 Whenever a property is being used as a vacation rental, the CU must be displayed in a conspicuous location that is clearly visible to guests within the vacation rental and must include, at a minimum, the name, address and phone number of the responsible party and the maximum occupancy of the vacation rental.Back to Top

 For each vacation rental, the responsible party must comply with the following regulations: